 Gucci Leather Bit Loafers

 These instantly recognizable leather bit loafers have become a status symbol among investment bankers (and have inspired a legion of knockoffs).
 Still, they look just as polished outside of Wall Street.
 Made to be worn with your sharpest suit or your simple shirt-and-jeans combo, these Gucci loafers can instantly elevate any fit for generations to come, and they'll live up to your investment.

 How do classic grey or navy blue suede loafers sound?
 Loafers, in general, are a timeless staple, and these are no exception to that rule.
 They feature a host of thoughtful additions like soft suede uppers, wonderfully comfortable rubber soles, and flexible construction.
 Allen Edmonds takes the same meticulous approach to these sleek loafers as it does with its durable dress shoes and boots.
 You can pair them with everything from a navy cotton suit to slim black denim and a white oxford shirt (think Alex Turner a la the Arctic Monkeys).

 Nisolo makes its stylish loafers ethically at one of the world’s best shoe factories, and it helps that these fashionable slip-on shoes feature a laid-back silhouette and a design that’s just different enough to separate them from the pack.

 Crockett and Jones Boston Loafers

 Step right into a handsome pair of loafers made by this James Bond-approved British heritage footwear maker.
 While Bond needs something a little more functional than loafers, these sharp brown suede loafers are perfect for us mere mortals.
-Wear them with white jeans and a navy polo, accessorized with classic Aviator sunglasses.
+Wear them with white jeans and a navy polo, accessorized with classic, must-have sunglasses—the Aviator sunglasses.